A Word With Bukowski

 mid-earth explosions

-will destroy our dreams
+will destroy our dreams,

-to impress with profundity.
+hope to impress with profundity.

 You roll bored eyes,